SylarK/sagas-patterns/README.md

 # Purchase Saga

-This project, named "Purchase Saga", is a Java-based application that uses the Quarkus framework, Spring Boot, and Maven.
+This project, named "Purchase Saga", is a Java-based application that uses the Quarkus framework.
 It is currently under development in the `saga-camel-quarkus` branch.

 The application is designed to demonstrate the Saga design pattern, which is a sequence of local transactions where each transaction updates data within a single service.
 The Saga pattern is a way to manage data consistency across services in a microservices architecture.